jboi-github/putJdbc/README.md

    - In this extra Connection Pool Service for the loading connection, limit the number of connections to 1 and set timeout as high as one loading might need to run.
 You might want to add some extra time to the timeout, just in case.

 #### Make sure FlowFiles contain a minimum number of rows as bulk loads usually profit from larger number of rows
-   - Place a MergeContent or MergeRecord (Version >= 1.4) processor before putJdbcBulk to merge FLowFile content together.
+   - Place a MergeContent or MergeRecord (Version >= 1.4) processor before putJdbc to merge FLowFile content together.

 #### Fill different tables with one processor instance.
 If you have limited the number of concurrently running threads of this processor but have to fill different tables with different preparation, ELT, insert statement etc.
-   - Place an UpdateAttributes processor before putJdbcBulk to set attributes for all scripts and for the insert statement
+   - Place an UpdateAttributes processor before putJdbc to set attributes for all scripts and for the insert statement
-   - Use the attributes in the corresponding properties of putJdbcBulk
+   - Use the attributes in the corresponding properties of putJdbc
-   - You can use %TABLE_ID% and %COMMIT_EPOCH% to name the loading table uniquely.
+   - You can use `%TABLE_ID%` and `%COMMIT_EPOCH%` to name the loading table uniquely.

 #### AVRO schema of script relationship
-   - The outgoing script contains timing information (Elapsed times) and TABLE_ID, COMMIT_EPOCH plus result sets and update counts returned by the scripts and insert statement.
+   - The outgoing script contains timing information (Elapsed times) and `%TABLE_ID%`, `%COMMIT_EPOCH%` plus result sets and update counts returned by the scripts and insert statement.
 The information given back from SQL statements is taken as is.
    - It is created when the connecting script returns, after each loading sequence (after loading script finished) and right after the disconnecting script returns.
 If any of the scripts are empty, the FlowFile is still produced but will be empty.